 - sale of goods (export and import).
 And it is not at all necessary that the goods pass through the customs zone of Estonia.;

-- Provision of various types of services (for example, our legal business is registered in Estonia).
+- Provision of various types of services (for example, legal business, consultancy services).

 For a number of reasons, we do not recommend Estonia as a jurisdiction for holding companies.
 There are better options for such cases.